Borache55/IBM-Capstone-Project/README.md

 # IBM-Capstone-Project
-IBM Data Analyst Capstone Project
+IBM Data Analyst Capstone Project.
-Final Presentation
+Final Presentation.
-Data Jupyter Notebooks with procedures for each question.
+Data Jupyter Notebooks with procedures for each question. if you don't have access to IBM Cloud, CSV data ready for visualization in Cognos.

-Presentation in PDF
+Presentation in PDF.
 Peer-graded Assignment Rubric:
   1. Has the learner uploaded the completed pdf file named DataAnalystPresentation.pdf and can you open it?
   2. Has the learner correctly filled in the Title slide?